 Additional SPA frameworks can be implemented to work with the AEM SPA Editor SDK.
 Please see the SPA Blueprint document for the requirements that a framework must fulfill in order to create a framework-specific layer composed of modules, components, and services to work with the AEM SPA Editor.

 The AEM SPA Editor SDK was introduced with AEM 6.4 service pack 2.
 It is fully supported by Adobe, and as a new feature it continues to be enhanced and expanded.
-The following AEM features are not yet covered by the SPA Editor:
+The following AEM features are not yet supported by the SPA Editor:

 - Target mode